A Horse with No Name: Composition

-"A Horse with No Name" was recorded in E minor with acoustic guitars, bass guitar, drum kit, and bongo drums.
+"A Horse with No Name" was recorded in E Dorian (giving it a key signature with two sharps, F# and C#, although the defining Dorian note C# does not appear in the melody) with acoustic guitars, bass guitar, drum kit, and bongo drums.
 The only other chord is a D, fretted on the low E and G strings, second fret.
-A 12-string guitar plays an added F♯ (second fret, high E string) on the back beat of the Em.
-A noted feature of the song is the driving bass line with a hammer-hook in each chorus.
+A twelve-string guitar plays an added F♯ (second fret, high E string) on the back beat of the Em.

+A noted feature of the song is the driving bassline with a hammer-hook in each chorus.
 A "waterfall"-type solo completes the arrangement.
 Produced by Ian Samwell on the day of final recording at Morgan Studios, when at first the group thought it was too corny and took some convincing to actually play it.
 Gerry Beckley has explained in Acoustic Guitar magazine (March 2007) that the correct tuning for the guitar is D E D G B D, low to high.
 The chord pattern that repeats throughout the entire song is: 202002 (Em), then 020202 and 000202.
 The tuning is unique to this song; they did not use it on any other America song.

-Reception
+Critical reception

-Despite the song being banned by some U.S. radio stations, in Kansas City and elsewhere, because of supposed drug references to heroin use ("horse" is a common slang term for heroin), the song ascended to number one on the U.S. Billboard Hot 100, and the album quickly reached platinum status.
-The song charted earlier in Ireland (reaching number 4), the Netherlands (reaching number 11) and the UK (reaching number 3, the band's only Top 40 hit in the country) than it did in the United States.
+The song was banned by some US radio stations, most notably WHB in Kansas City, because of supposed drug references to heroin use. ("Horse" is a common slang term for heroin.)
+Yet the song ascended to number one on the US Billboard Hot 100, and the album quickly reached platinum status.
+The song charted earlier on the Irish Singles Chart (reaching number 4), the Netherlands (reaching number 11) and on the UK singles chart (reaching number 3, the band's only Top 40 hit in the country) than it did in the United States.